MoAli2004/cse15l-lab-reports/LabReport3.md

 GNU grep home page: <https://www.gnu.org/software/grep/>
 General help using GNU software: <http://www.gnu.org/gethelp/>
  ```
-There are a lot of command options here, but I'd like to hone in on a just few of them.
+There are a lot of command options here, but I'd like to look at a couple.

 ## `-r` command option
 I first learned about the `-r` option when preparing for the skill demonstration and very quickly learned about how useful it could be.
 I was initially struggling to find out how to use `grep` to search all the directories within a directory, but it would only search the non-directory files within the directory, echoing out `[DIRECTORY NAME]: Is a directory` without actually searching them. `-r` (standing for `--recursive`) solved this by recursively traversing all directories and searching inside each of them as well.